UBC-R-Study-group/introRworkshop_Sept19/README.md

 # Please Note!
 The date for this event was changed due to a conflict for many people.
 The workshop is now being held on **October 4th, 2019**, at the same time and location as the original (1-5pm).

-Short link for this repo: https://tinyurl.com/y2qfb2pk
+TinyURL for this repo: https://tinyurl.com/y2qfb2pk

 Join us for an introductory R workshop hosted by the UBC R Study Group!
 Coffee and snacks will be provided.